 We may also use payment information to verify that you meet age requirements, if, for example, you enter an incorrect birthday indicating you're not old enough to have a Google Account.
-Learn more phone number protect against abuse
+Learn more phone number

 You may also see personalized ads based on information from the advertiser.
 If you shopped on an advertiser's website, for example, they can use that visit information to show you ads.
-Learn more publicly accessible sources
+Learn more

 If you add your phone number to your account, it can be used for different purposes across Google services, depending on your settings.
-For example, your phone number can be used to help you access your account if you forget your password, help people find and connect with you, and make the ads you see more relevant to you.
-Learn more rely on cookies to function properly
+For example, your phone number can be used to help you access your account if you forget your password, help people fr and connect with you, and make the ads you see more relevant to you.
+Learn more